Keeping You On Track

 New Transfer Students

-In addition to Enrollment Confirmation, students are also required to submit the following forms and documents by July 1, 2023:
+Fall 2024 students are required to submit the following forms and documents by July 1, 2024:

 - Final high school transcript (indicating date of high school graduation)